Course Changes Over Time

 Though the design remained constant, those early years saw frequent and significant refinements as owner Samuel F.B.
 Morse brought in other architects to perfect the course.

-Significant changes came shortly after the course was completed in 1919.
-The California Golf Association, which did not readily accept the new course as a site for its amateur championship, felt that the 345-yard par-4 18th hole was too easy.
-Morse turned to Arthur H. “Bunker” Vincent, who worked with the crew to lengthen the course (to 6,200 yards), to change five greens and to move the 18th tee to its current location near the 17th green.
-Consequently, 18 became a more challenging 379-yard par-4, requiring two first-class shots to reach the green.
+Significant changes come shortly after the course was completed in 1919.
+The California Golf Association, which did not readily accept the new course as a site for its amateur championship, feels that the 345-yard par-4 18th hole was too easy.
+Morse turns to Arthur H. “Bunker” Vincent, who worked with the crew to lengthen the course (to 6,200 yards), change five greens and move the 18th tee to its current location near the 17th green.
+Consequently, 18 becomes a more challenging 379-yard par-4, requiring two first-class shots to reach the green.

 A Great Finishing Hole is Born

 In 1922, William Herbert Fowler transforms the 18th hole from the 379-yard par-4 to a 548-yard par-5 that is rarely attempted in two because of the severe penalty for failure.
 Today, 18 is quite simply the best finishing hole in golf.

 The next major changes take place in preparation for the 1929 U.S. Amateur Championship.
 Amateur golfer H. Chandler Egan, who had won back-to-back U.S. Amateurs in 1904 and 1905, spearheads the project.
 He re-shapes and re-bunkers each green, moving the 1st tee to create today’s dog-legged opening hole, reconfigures the 10th hole, adds length to the 2nd, 9th and 14th holes, and moves the 16th green to a natural depression behind a grove of trees, extending the hole more than 100 yards.